-Due to the harsh circumstances of their lives, most of the children fall in the adoptive category of Special Needs.
+Due to the traumatic circumstances of their lives, most adoptive children fall in the adoption category of Special Needs.
 As defined for the purpose of adoption, Special Needs includes:

-1. Adoption assistance payments are monthly payments made by DFCS to the pre-adoptive family or adoptive family on behalf of an eligible child;
+– Adoption assistance payments are monthly payments made by DFCS to the pre-adoptive family or adoptive family on behalf of an eligible child.

 Adoption assistance is not intended to replace the legal responsibility of the adoptive parent(s) to support his/her child.
 Families are responsible for using their personal resources to help them provide for the child’s needs.
 These resources may be considered when determining a family’s receipt of adoption assistance.